kanidm/kanidm/kanidm_book/src/administrivia.md

 # Administration Tasks

-There are a number of tasks that you may wish to perform as an administrator of a service like kanidm.
+There are a number of tasks that you may wish to perform as an administrator of a service like Kanidm.

 # Backup and Restore